sjdv1982/seamless/installation.md

 where `<file>.yml` has one of the values below.

 In all cases, a conda environment `seamless-framework` is created.
 If you want to rename it (e.g. to compare different installations), you can do so with `conda rename -n seamless-framework ...`

-#### Manual steps

-Even with the most compatible installation, making it fully working requires some manual steps.

-- When running compiled transformers, Seamless assumes that gcc (for C), g++ (for C++) and gfortran are available.
-These are not installed by default.
-If you wish to run transformers written in these languages, you must install these compilers yourself.

-- Most likely, you will want to checkout the [seamless-tools Git repo](https://github.com/sjdv1982/seamless-tools).
-Almost all Seamless commands are wrappers around Python scripts, either in `seamless-tools/scripts` (these scripts heavily rely on Seamless) or `seamless-tools/tools` (these scripts are mostly independent of Seamless).
-For example, the command `seamless-new-project` (which can be found in `seamless-tools/seamless-cli/seamless-new-project`) is a wrapper around `seamless-tools/scripts/new-project.py` .
-You will have to set up (some of) the variables that are normally set up by `source seamless-tools/seamless-cli/seamless-fill-environment-variables`.
-For example, you may need to change SEAMLESS_COMMUNION_IP or SEAMLESS_DATABASE_IP from the Docker host IP into "localhost".
-Other tools (e.g. the Seamless database) assume a Docker-mapped directory in their default configurations, this needs to be changed as well.

 #### Possible conda installations